-It has been more then enough so far, for both non-production and production environments.
+It has been more than enough so far, for both non-production and production environments.
 Ultimately, a good best practice is to install the Platform Server on a partition other than the system partition, to avoid system drive fragmentation.

 Automatic clean-up process for the Release Application Files

 The automatic cleanup process of the running directory on the OutSystems Platform is performed periodically by the OutSystems Deployment Service.
 The service will attempt to delete any folder within <platformserver>\running\ that is currently not being used by any IIS virtual directory, and currently by default:

 - On development environments (server mode = Development) it will clear any folder older than 15 minutes

 - On production environments (server mode = Production) it will clear any folder older than 24 hours

 If you have the need to tweak these values, you may reach out to OutSystems Technical Support for solutions on how to change the defaults.

 Regarding the period of the cleanup thread, you actually can set it on the Platform Monitoring page of Service Center (under Monitoring), and if you access the Deployment Service details, you'll find the Unused Folders Removal thread and the time since the last execution.

 Regarding the logs, you might find some General Logs from the (system) espace, regarding this cleanup thread if anything was deleted.
-OSTrace (for on-premises environments only) also allow you to monitor this activity.
+OSTrace (for on-premises environments only) also allows you to monitor this activity.